blake-regalia/graphy.js/interface.md

 ----
 ### **Bag**
-An unordered list of [Terms](#term)
+An unordered list of [Terms](#term).
+"Unordered" refers to the fact that the ordering of its elements is arbitrary.
+The list is not a set, so it may contain duplicates.

 **Properties:**
  - `.terms` : `Array` -- access to the underlying `list` of [Terms](#term)

 **Methods:**
- - `.first()` -- selects exactly one [Term](#term) from the unordered list and returns its `.value`.
-Convenient if you are certain the bag has only one element, otherwise it accesses an arbitrary item from the set.
+ - `.sample()` -- selects exactly one [Term](#term) from the unordered list and returns its `.value`.
+Convenient if you are certain the bag has only one element, otherwise it accesses the first/next+ item from the unordered list.
      - **returns** a `string` or `undefined` if Bag is empty
      - *example:*
          ```js
-         banana.at.dbp.commons.first();  // 'Banana'
+         banana.at.dbp.commons.sample();  // 'Banana'
-         // is okay. but in bags with more than one element:
+         // in bags with more than one element:
-         banana.at.rdfs.label.first();  // 'Банан'
+         banana.at.rdfs.label.sample();  // 'Банан'
+         banana.at.rdfs.label.sample();  // 'Banane'
-         banana.at.rdf.type.first();  // 'http://umbel.org/umbel/rc/Plant'
+         banana.at.rdf.type.sample();  // 'http://umbel.org/umbel/rc/Plant'
          ```
  - `.values()` -- fetches all elements' `.value` property
    - **returns** an `Array` of strings